Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Simulation Study

 \subsection{Comparison methods}

-The performance of the proposed ABC method is compared to a Fisher information matrix approach where the Fisher matrix is computed for a multivariate normal distribution and for a Hotelling $T^2$ distribution.
-The Fisher matrices are computed at the (true) input values for the parameters.
+The performance of the proposed ABC method is compared to a Fisher information matrix approach where the Fisher matrix is computed for a multivariate normal distribution.
+The Fisher matrix is computed at the (true) input values for the parameters.
 For the first example, a Metropolis-Hastings Monte-Carlo Markov Chain (MCMC) sampling approach is also considered, and the parameter estimates are based on the posterior mean.

 For the multivariate normal distribution of Eq.~\eqref{eq:mvnorm}, if the data covariance $\mat C$ does not depend on $\vec \theta$, the Fisher matrix $\mat F$ is given as \citep{1995PhDT........19B}

 with $M_{ij} = \partial m_i / \partial \theta_j$, see \citet{TTH97} for a seminal discussion in a cosmology context.
 When the true precision matrix $\mat\Psi$ is replaced by $\hat{\mat \Psi}_\ast$ and $\hat{\mat \Psi}$ (see Table~\ref{tab:estimators}), the corresponding estimated Fisher matrices are denoted as $\hat{\mat F}_\ast$ and $\hat{\mat F}$, respectively.
 The parameter covariance (estimate) is obtained by inverting the Fisher matrix (estimate), see App.~\ref{sec:phi} for more details.